alexrowesoap/omnipay-sagepay/docs/README.md

   the final page the user is returned to from SagePay.
 (This is SagePay Server, where the user is sent off to the SagePay site - the iframe version is likely to differ.)

+Anyway, take a look at the network flow diagram(s) and see how they work for you.
+Feedback would be apreciated.